6cdh/tree-sitter-scheme/README.md

 ## Recent News

-* With R7RS support, a single `|` can no longer appears in the middle of an identifier.
+* With R7RS support, a single `|` can no longer appear in the middle of an identifier.
-* The nodes `directive` no longer contain sub nodes `symbol`.
-Now it's a single node.
+* The node `directive` no longer contains the sub node `symbol`.
+It is now a single node.
-* some extensions added, see below.
+* Some extensions were added, see below.

 ## Status

 ~~tree-sitter-scheme should work on a superset of Scheme.~~

-Different Implementations might have conflicting grammars.
+Different implementations might have conflicting grammars.
 I am not sure if I should support them.
 If you need some implementation-specific features, please open an issue, then I will consider supporting it.

 current status: